PriyanshuChourasia/MultiTenant/Readme.md

 6. Remember anytime you get error in all files on type declaration or every file is showing error.
 Then first try to Restart the TS server

    1. Press CTRL+SHIFT+P for windows
+7. Now download Nodemon, nodemon is a tool that helps to develop Node.js based application automatically restarting the node application when the file changes in the directory is detected.
+Nodemon is for development purpose.

+   1. npm install -D nodemon
+8. To solve path alias issue install tsconfig paths

+   1. npm install -D tsconfig-paths
+   2. If you face path issue after running build then you must check tsconfig.json file and should install few packages
+      1. npm install --save-dev tsc-alias
+         1. This package configuration will solve your issue of compiled code and remember always set your rootdir to "src" because this where the build will be made if you put a dot then it will build every folder and file but for production we only need src folder.

+### After setting up a project

+After setting up project with typescript build the project to test the production version or build version the errors in build. to deal with build command please look package.json